tomzx/blog.tomrochette.com-content/machine-learning/papers/yingfei-xiong-precise-condition-synthesis-for-program-repair/article.md

 	* Widening: if (c') => if (c' || c)
 	* Narrowing: if (c') => if (c' && !c)
 * If predicate switching negates the original condition from true to false, we apply the narrowing template, otherwise we apply the widening template

+#### B. Returning the Oracle
+##### Extracting the Oracle
+* To extract a functional oracle, we first identify the related pieces of code by performing slicing
+* We first perform backward slicing from the oracle expression (the oracle slice), then perform backward slicing from the test input arguments (the input slices), and subtract the input slices from the oracle slice
+* Finally, we rename the variables representing the test input arguments to the formal parameter names of the target method

+#### C. Variable Ranking
+##### Preparing Candidate Variables
+* Four types of variables
+	* local variables
+	* method parameters
+	* this pointer
+	* expressions used in other "if" conditions in the current method

+###### Sorting by Dependency
+* To sort the variables, we create a dependency graph between variables
+	* The nodes are variables, the edges are dependency relations between variables
+* The following types of intra-procedural dependencies are considered
+	* Data dependency: Given an assignment statement x = exp, x depends on all the variables in exp
+	* Control dependency: Given a conditional statement such as if (cond) { stmts } else { stmts' }, or while (cond) { stmts }, all variables assigned in stmts ans stmts' depend on variables in cond
+* Then we perform a topological sorting to ensure the most dependent variables are sorted first
+* First collapse all cycles into a node containing multiple variables
+* Then identify the nodes with no incoming edges and give them priority 0
+* Remove these variables and their outgoing edges from the graph
+* We identify the nodes with no incoming edges and give them priority 1 (then repeat)
+* There may be multiple variables with the same priority
+* We further sort the variables by distance between the potentially faulty condition and the assignment statement that initializes the variable

+#### D. Predicate Ranking
+##### Mining Related Conditions
+* Given a repository of software projects, we first collect the conditional expressions that are in a similar context to the conditional expression being synthesized
+* We use variable type, variable name, and method name to determine a context
+* We say two variables or methods names are similar if we decompose the names by capitalization into two sets of words, the intersection of the two sets are not empty
+* We say a variable name is meaningful if its length is longer than two
+* Assuming we are synthesizing a condition c with variable x in the method m
+	* A conditional expression c' is considered to be in a similar context of c, if
+		* it contains one variable x'
+		* x' has the same type as x
+		* the name of x' is similar to x when the name of x is meaningful, or the name of the method surrounding c' is similar to m when the name of x is not meaningful
+* GitHub search engine is used to search for existing source code

 # See also